hypatia-of-sva/alad/README.md

 alad is a [glad](https://github.com/Dav1dde/glad)-like, header-only C99 [OpenAL](http://www.openal.org/)-loader library by Hypatia of Sva

-Dependencies for compilation: Kernel32.dll on Windows and -ldl on Unix for the default initialization.
+Dependencies for compilation: Kernel32.dll on Windows and -ldl on Unix for loading DLLs / shared libraries.

 Usage: